Morse Homology for the Yang-Mills Gradient Flow

-In this subsection we show Theorem \ref{thm:Fredholmtheorem} in the case $p=2$, where it follows from well-known results on the spectral flow for families $B(s):\dom B(s)\to H$, $s\in\R$, of self-adjoint operators in Hilbert space $H$, cf. \cite{RobSal}.
-Since the operators we are concerned with have time-varying domains, we need an extension of this theory as outlined in \cite[Appendix A]{SalWeh}.
-The case of general Sobolev exponents $p>1$ will afterwards be reduced to the Hilbert space case. \\ Set $H:=L^2(\Sigma,T^{\ast}\Sigma\otimes\ad(P))$.
-In the following it will be convenient to use the time-varying Hodge decomposition
+We first show Theorem \ref{thm:Fredholmtheorem} in the case $p=2$, where it follows from well-known results on the spectral flow for families of self-adjoint operators in Hilbert space, cf.~\cite{RobSal}.
+The case of general Sobolev exponents $p>1$ will afterwards be reduced to the Hilbert space case.
+The here relevant Hilbert space is

-with respect to the connection $A(s)$.
-Recall from \eqref{def:domainHA} that the domain of the operator $\H_{A(s)}$ is given by